speier/material/README.md

 }
 ```

-then execute with the followin command:
+then execute with the following command:
 ```
 $ mat -h local host_type
 ```